 Other Blue Ridge Memorabilia and Other Post Cards:

 In addition to post cards, I collect other historical items related to Blue Ridge.
 Like post cards, these items a unique view of Blue Ridge.
 Besides post cards, my collection includes:

-X1 = Student Conference post cards from 1907 and 1908 held in Asheville NC (not held at Blue Ridge) (also includes cards with the same image, but without conference announcement), Southwestern Student Conference post cards, and YMCA Graduate School in Nashville, TN
+X1 = Southern Student Conference post cards from 1907 and 1908 held around Asheville NC (not held at Blue Ridge) (also includes cards with the same image, but without conference announcement), Southwestern Student Conference post cards, and YMCA Graduate School in Nashville, TN

 X2 = post cards postmarked Blue Ridge NC, but not of Blue Ridge

 X03 = “Picturesque Blue Ridge” 1925 and 1926 (promotional booklets)